vaginessa/dns-wiki/Windows-10-Mobile.md

-:exclamation: :warning: There is no official/unofficial support for Win 10 or iOS, we don't change this in order to make it compatible because IPtables are for a Linux/Android environment only!! :warning: :exclamation:
+:exclamation:There is no official/unofficial support for Win 10 or iOS, we don't change this in order to make it compatible because IPtables are for a Linux/Android environment only!!:exclamation:

 Requirements
 -------------